UNH-CORE/RM2-tow-tank/README.md

   CACTUS's performance prediction ability.

 ## Test plan
-See `Test plan/` for CSVs of test matrices for each part of the experiment.
-See `Documents/Test plan/testplan.tex` for the test plan report.
+See `Config/Test plan/` for CSVs of test matrices for each part of the experiment.
+See `Documents/Test plan` for the test plan report.

 ### Summary